-- 36. While this report is concerned with the subject of strategic risk itself, the key risk is that the council fails to recognise the importance of identifying, assessing, and managing strategic risk.
-The result would mean that risks are more likely to occur or that the council will fail to plan for their impact. - 37.
-This risk is mitigated by a monthly review of the Strategic Risk Register by Corporate Management Team who also formally approve the register before it's submission to the IWC Audit Committee.
+- 29. While this report is concerned with the subject of strategic risk itself, the key risk is that the council fails to recognise the importance of identifying, assessing, and managing strategic risk.
+The result would mean that risks are more likely to occur or that the council will fail to plan for their impact. - 30.
+This risk is mitigated by a monthly review of the Strategic Risk Register by Corporate Management Team who also formally approve the register before it is submission to the IWC Audit and Governance Committee.